madhukumarseshadri/talkweb3/talkback/README.md

-fskeeper - keeps the sesson as file and pickles the session object to file sqlkeeper - keepes the session in the database in session table if you are implementing your own session keeper like redis or network file, then use the interface of session.py
+fskeeper - keeps the sesson as file and pickles the session object to file sqlkeeper - keepes the session in the database in session table

-That wraps up the wsgitalkback package.